Terradue/doc-developer-sandbox/source/reference/man/py_functions/started.rst

 Usage
 -----

-To use the Anaconda's version of python use the following shebang in your Python scripts:
+To use the Anaconda's version of Python, use the following shebang in your Python scripts:

 .. code-block:: python